vue-styleguidist/vue-styleguidist/docs/docs/Docgen.md

   exportName: string

   /**
-   * Contents of every line that is not conatined in a tag
+   * Contents of every line that is not contained in a tag
    * in the code block before your component
    * @see below
    */